SunlayGGX/Storm/README.md

 	• Generate the Visual studio file inside a folder named "bin" at OIS root folder (i.e if OIS is installed like this : C:/dep/OIS, then generate the vs project file into C:/dep/OIS/bin).
 	• generate with default settings
 	• build OIS into Debug and Release configurations.
-- PhysX v4.0.0 build for Visual Studio 2019 (link: https://github.com/NVIDIAGameWorks/PhysX/tree/4.0.0 ).
-Follow instruction on their site.
+- PhysX v4.0.0 build for Visual Studio 2019 (link: https://github.com/NVIDIAGameWorks/PhysX/tree/4.0.0 ). 	• Follow instruction on their site.
 Note that it isn't said in their website, but the generated solution to build is under physx/compiler/[the setting you've chosen].
-Note that I chose
+Note that I chose "vc15win64" settings.
+If you use another Visual Studio, be aware of Binary compatibility (Visual Studio 2015, 2017 and 2019 are binary compatible, but I don't know about my future and they aren't with the past).
+Be also aware that the result file won't be in the same folder than what was expected by this readme so adapt a little.

-Build the library in "release" and "debug".
+	• Build the library in "release" and "debug".
+	• Go to "physx/bin/win.x86_64.vc141.mt" (this name could change if you have chosen another build setting) and copy "debug" and "release" folder inside a new folder "physx/lib"

 # Modules